icanbwell/fhir-server/security.md

 The client app can then pass this token to the FHIR server as a bearer token in the Authorization header.

-The access token must have all of the following custom attributes:
+The access token must have all of the following attributes:
-1. custom:clientFhirPatientId
+1. clientFhirPatientId
-2. custom:clientFhirPersonId
+2. clientFhirPersonId
-3. custom:bwellFhirPatientId
+3. bwellFhirPatientId
-4. custom:bwellFhirPersonId
+4. bwellFhirPersonId

 These attributes define the person or patient accessing the FHIR server.